 The police were lovely they even bought me a coffee. -Holly

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at London Gatwick Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Gatwick Airport.

 What to Expect